Sanity Checks for Saliency Maps: Model Parameter Randomization Test

 \section{Model Parameter Randomization Test}

-The parameter settings of a model encode what the model has learned from the data during training, and determine test set performance.
+The parameter settings of a model encode what the model has learned from the data during training.
+In particular, model parameters have a strong effect on test performance of the model.
 Consequently, for a saliency method to be useful for debugging a model, it ought to be sensitive to model parameters.

 As an illustrative example, consider a linear function of the form $f(x) = w_1x_1 + w_2x_2$ with input $x \in \mathbb{R}^2$.
 A gradient-based explanation for the model's behavior for input~$x$ is given by the parameter values $(w_1, w_2)$, which correspond to the sensitivity of the function to each of the coordinates.
 Changes in the model parameters therefore change the explanation.